(Full time) 2020 start

 Year 2

 You’ll build upon and critically apply the knowledge and skills learned in your first year and further pursue your own individual interests.
-Compulsory modules will deepen your understanding of the complex nature of art practices from an historical and contemporary perspective, as well as allowing you to further develop your portfolio.
+Compulsory modules will deepen your understanding of the complex nature of art practices from a historical and contemporary perspective, as well as allowing you to further develop your portfolio.

 You'll choose from a wide range of optional modules, which include medieval European art, the New York School and the context of African art.